matthewbdaly/laravel-repositories/README.md

 This package implements the following Artisan tasks to help writing boilerplate:

-* `make:repository` - Makes a repository for the model passed, ie `php artisan make:repository Foo`
+* `make:repository` - Makes a repository for the model passed, ie `php artisan make:repository Foo`.
+Pass the `--all` flag to also create the contract and decorator.
 * `make:repository:contract` - Makes a contract for the model passed, ie `php artisan make:repository:contract Foo`
 * `make:repository:decorator` - Makes a decorator for the model passed, ie `php artisan make:repository:decorator Foo`